-Stevenson families band together to help the school, but end up protecting the entire county
+Stevenson families band together to help the School, but end up helping the entire county

 Stevenson parents Emily Yang Bauer (P ’20, ’20 and ’25) and Hillary Lin’s (P ’18) first delivery of medical masks to local residents on the Monterey Peninsula in early April was, according to Bauer, a gesture of “good heart” from Stevenson’s Chinese families to the school, after Stevenson sent its boarders home and moved to online teaching.
 But there was also a greater purpose to the project: “Practically speaking,” says Bauer, “our children may not be able to return to school next fall if we can’t control this coronavirus.
 So I told the other Chinese families, ‘I think we need to help.’”

-Hendrick Huang, the brother of two Stevenson freshmen, Jiahai and Jiafeng Huang ’23, had already delivered a shipment of 16,000 masks from Singapore to the school for its teachers and staff (and eventually for its returning students).
-Bauer and Lin, part of an online chat group made up of 250 Chinese past and current parents, decided to raise money for another 20,000 masks for the communities surrounding the school.
-They knew postal workers could use them, and police and first responders, but they didn’t foresee that it would go much further than that.
+Hendrick Huang, the older brother of two Stevenson freshmen, Jiahai and Jiafeng Huang ’23, had already delivered a shipment of 16,000 masks from Singapore to the school for its teachers and staff (and eventually also returning students).
+Bauer and Lin, part of an online chat group of 250 Chinese parents, decided to raise money for another 20,000 masks for communities surrounding the school.
+They knew postal workers could use them, as well as police and first responders, but they didn’t foresee it going much further than that.

 “As soon as we started donating,” Bauer says, “people affiliated with local hospitals started calling and asking for masks.
 I’m like, ‘Wow!
 This is surreal, but it’s real.’”